silexphp/Silex/doc/providers/security.rst

 Defining a custom Authentication Provider
 -----------------------------------------

-The Symfony Security components provides a lot of ready-to-use authentication providers (form, HTTP, X509, remember me, ...), but you can add new ones easily.
-To register a new authentication provider, create a service named ``security.authentication.factory.XXX`` where ``XXX``is the name you want to use in your configuration::
+The Symfony Security component provides a lot of ready-to-use authentication providers (form, HTTP, X509, remember me, ...), but you can add new ones easily.
+To register a new authentication provider, create a service named ``security.authentication.factory.XXX`` where ``XXX`` is the name you want to use in your configuration::

     $app['security.authentication.factory.wsse'] = $app->protect(function ($name, $options) use ($app) {